Je suis Charlie: Echoes

 The hashtag #JeSuisDaphne was used on the Maltese social media following the murder of the journalist and blogger Daphne Caruana Galizia in October 2017.

 Messages reading "Je suis Strasbourg" were left at makeshift shrines following the 2018 Strasbourg attack.

 The hashtags #Je Suis Prof and #Je Suis Enseignant, both meaning "I am a teacher", were launched in support of Samuel Paty, a French schoolteacher murdered and beheaded in 2020, and in support of freedom of expression.

+Following the 2025 assassination of American political activist Charlie Kirk, several editorials were published with the title "Je Suis Charlie".

+Sociolinguistic influences

+In addition to giving rise to various #jesuis hashtags across languages, the hashtag #jesuischarlie was suggested to significantly boost the prevalence of indicative mood hashtags on French Twitter.

+Translations

-TranslationsCharlie Hebdo staff hastily created a PDF of seven translations of Je suis Charlie which they made available on their website shortly after it returned to service.
+Charlie Hebdo staff hastily created a PDF of seven translations of Je suis Charlie which they made available on their website shortly after it returned to service.
 The pages appear to be scans of laser printed output, and are in a variety of fonts.

 Each translation is three words, where "I am" is a single word (or "am" has been elided), "Hebdo" has been added.